O.Translator vs. Google: PDF Translation That Keeps Format

 1. Core Technology and Translation Quality: Flexible Choices vs. Unified Standards

-Google Translate relies on its powerful and mature proprietary Neural Machine Translation (NMT) model.
+• Google Translate relies on its powerful, well-developed in-house Neural Machine Translation (NMT) model.
 For general content, its translation quality is reliable—especially between major languages—producing smooth and readable results.
 You can think of it as an experienced 'generalist translator.'

-O.Translator, by contrast, takes a different path with an open, model-agnostic architecture.
-It doesn’t lock itself to a single AI—instead, you’re free to choose among several industry-leading large language models (LLMs), including GPT-4.1, Gemini 2.5 Pro, and the Claude series.
-This brings two major advantages:
+• O.Translator, by contrast, takes a different path with an open, model-agnostic architecture.
+It doesn’t lock itself into any single AI, but lets you choose freely from several industry-leading Large Language Models (LLMs), including GPT-4.1, Gemini 2.5 Pro, and the Claude series.
+This brings two killer advantages:

-- Flexibility: You can select different AI engines based on your document’s importance and your budget.
-Want the most powerful model for translating a formal contract?
+1. Flexibility: You can select different AI engines based on your document's importance and your budget.
+Want to use the most advanced model for translating an official contract?
 No problem.
-Need a cost-effective model for internal drafts?
-That’s available too.
+Prefer a cost-effective engine for handling internal drafts?
+That's an option too.

-- Forward-looking: As AI technology evolves rapidly, O.Translator ensures you always have access to the latest and most powerful translation technology, so you’ll never be left behind.
+2. Forward-thinking: As AI technology evolves at a rapid pace, O.Translator ensures you'll always have access to the latest and most powerful translation capabilities—so you never fall behind.

 In a nutshell: Both are excellent for everyday translation.
 However, O.Translator offers professional users unprecedented control and flexibility, giving it a clear edge in technical strategy.